Last date modified: 2026-Jan-16

 aiR for Review leverages the prompt criteria across a three-phased workflow:

 - Validate—user leverages the integration between aiR for Review and Review Center to compare results and validate the prompt criteria.
+See Setting up aiR for Review prompt criteria validation for more information.

 - Apply—user applies the verified prompt criteria on much larger sets of documents.
+See Applying the validated results or developing different prompt criteria for more information.

 The prompt criteria validation process covers phase 2, Validate.